-BODY DEMOCRACYCreative Commons Copyright Pam Walatka
+Creative Commons Copyright Pam Walatka

-Some of the basic principles for coordinating a country or a body:
+Some of the basic principles for coordinating a country

 That mind is best which governs least.

 Tyranny, in a country or in a person, encourages the citizens

 butt sends a message to the brain, "Get off of me!
 Let us go